smitkunpara/tv_scraper/docs/quick_start.md

 ## Overview

 This guide provides minimal working examples to help you quickly get started with the TradingView Scraper library.
-These examples cover the core functionality including ideas scraping, indicators fetching, and real-time streaming.

-## Why This Quick Start Exists

-The quick start guide exists to:

-- Provide immediate, working examples for new users
-- Demonstrate core functionality with minimal code
-- Help users understand basic usage patterns
-- Serve as a foundation for more advanced usage
-- Reduce time-to-first-success for new developers
+!!! note "Supported Data"
+    For a complete list of supported exchanges, symbols, and other data types, see [Supported Data](supported_data.md).

 ## Prerequisites